To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 *A one-time $20 processing fee applies to monthly payments.

-The following are some noteworthy dental insurance carriers in the U.S. that offer individual insurance plans for purchase (rather than having to go through an employer).
+The following are some noteworthy dental insurance carriers in the U.S. that offer individual insurance plans for purchase (rather than going through an employer).
 Not all providers and plans are available in every state.

 A major healthcare insurance provider in the U.S., Cigna offers three dental PPO plans for individuals and families purchasing insurance on their own.